Michael Manwaring

-Michael Manwaring (born March 21, 1942) is an American designer and artist, he was the Principal at The Office of Michael Manwaring design firm.
-He was based in San Francisco for more than 40 years and was one of the founders of the San Francisco Bay Area postmodern movement in graphic design, that later became known as the "Pacific Wave".
-He has lived in Portland, Oregon since 2006.
+Michael Manwaring (born March 21, 1942) is an American designer, artist, and former principal of design firm The Office of Michael Manwaring.
+He was one of the founders of the San Francisco Bay Area postmodern movement in graphic design, that later became known as the "Pacific Wave".

+Manwaring lived in San Francisco for more than 40 years, before moving to Portland, Oregon, in 2006.

 Biography

 Manwaring was born March 21, 1942, in Palo Alto, California.
-He also grew up in Palo Alto, which is near Stanford University where his father taught.
+He also grew up in Palo Alto, near Stanford University, where his father taught.

-Manwaring attended San Francisco Art Institute (SFAI) and studied design with Jim Robertson, of the Robertson Montgomery design firm as well as with Gordon Ashby, Barbara Stauffacher Solomon, and Jack Stauffacher.
-He was inspired in his early career by the Swiss designer Josef Muller-Brockmann and his 'Beethoven poster'.
-While in college he started freelance work for the Surf Theater on Irving Street and 48th Street, designing film posters.
-While still in school he worked with designer Gordon Ashby, together they worked on the IBM-sponsored Astronomia exhibition (1964) at the Hayden Planetarium in New York.
+Manwaring attended San Francisco Art Institute (SFAI) and studied design with Jim Robertson of the Robertson Montgomery design firm, as well as with Gordon Ashby, Barbara Stauffacher Solomon, and Jack Stauffacher.
+In his early career, he was inspired by the Swiss designer Josef Muller-Brockmann and his 'Beethoven poster'.
+While in college he started freelance work designing film posters for the San Francisco Surf Theater on Irving Street and 48th Street.
+He also worked on the IBM-sponsored Astronomia exhibition (1964) at the Hayden Planetarium in New York with designer Gordon Ashby.

-Manwarning designed public signage for a number of cities in the Bay Area during the 1970s through 1990s, often inspired by large scale Supergraphics.
-In the 1970s, Manwaring designed an iconic public art sign in the Bayview neighborhood that reads, "India Basin Industrial Park" in Helvetica font, each letter was made of concrete.
-In 1996, he designed alongside historian Nancy Leigh Olmstead the Embarcadero Interpretive Signage, a 2.5 mile-long walk along San Francisco's Embarcadero neighborhood with 22 signs sharing historical relevance of a location.
+Manwarning designed public signage for a number of cities in the Bay Area during the 1970s through 1990s, often integrating large-scale supergraphics.
+In the 1970s, Manwaring designed an iconic public art sign in the Bayview neighborhood that reads, "India Basin Industrial Park" in concrete letters set in Helvetica font.
+In 1996, he designed the Embarcadero interpretive signage alongside historian Nancy Leigh Olmstead, a 2.5 mile-long walk along San Francisco's Embarcadero neighborhood with 22 signs sharing historical relevance of the location.

-In the 1980s, a few San Francisco–based designers were nicknamed “The Michaels” because they all had the same name (Manwaring, alongside Mabry, Cronan, Vanderbyl, Schwab), and later they were known as the "Pacific Wave" according to historian Steven Heller and described by exhibit curator and author Giorgio Camuffo in Pacific Wave: California Graphic Design.
-Manwaring was known to design the environmental design for projects (such as interior design, logos, signage, packaging, and marketing design), not only the graphic design.
+In the 1980s, a few San Francisco–based designers were nicknamed “The Michaels” because they all had the same name (Manwaring, alongside Mabry, Cronan, Vanderbyl, Schwab), and later they became known as the "Pacific Wave" according to the design historian Steven Heller and described by exhibit curator and author Giorgio Camuffo in Pacific Wave: California Graphic Design.
+Manwaring was known for his projects that incorporated environmental graphics in addition to traditional graphic design.

 In 2006, he moved to Portland, Oregon.

-His work is in various public museum collections including San Francisco Museum of Modern Art (SFMoMA), Los Angeles County Museum of Art (LACMA), among others.
+Manwaring's work is a part of several public museum collections, including San Francisco Museum of Modern Art (SFMoMA) and Los Angeles County Museum of Art (LACMA).